 It’s true what they say: Big kids equal big problems.
 Morphing bodies and volatile emotions (thanks, puberty) combined with intense academic and social pressure raise the stakes for teens in ways we couldn’t imagine when we stressed over potty training and the terrible twos.
-Are those attitudes and mood swings typical or something to worry about?
+Are your teen’s mood swings and attitude typical or something to worry about?
 Here’s what to look for and how to tell the difference.

 BROODY OR DEPRESSED?